mikepsinn/curedao-monorepo/docs/fdai-act/right-to-trial-act.md

 ### 3.1.1 FDAi: Autonomous AI Agent

 #### Definition and Purpose
-The **FDAi** is an autonomous AI agent designed to continually collect and aggregate research data for meta-analyses.
-It will enhance the capabilities of the dFDA by providing real-time insights into treatment outcomes and patient experiences.
+The **FDAi** (Food and Drug Administration Intelligence) is an autonomous AI agent designed to continually collect and analyze healthcare research data.
+It will enhance the capabilities of the dFDA (Decentralized Food and Drug Administration) by providing real-time insights into treatment outcomes and patient experiences.

 #### Functionality
 - **Data Collection**: FDAi will autonomously gather data from various sources, including clinical trials, patient reports, and existing research studies.